Shumin326/Autonomous-Vehicle/README.md

 # SLAM
-SLAM for THOR humanoid robot.
-This is an individual course homework project for ESE 650: Learning in Robotics at UPenn.

-We're given three datasets collected by IMU, odometry and Lidar sensors that are attached onto the THOR robot:
+We're given three datasets collected by IMU, odometry and Lidar sensors:

 The goal is to get the trajectories of the robot and obtain corresponding maps of the test building.